soffes/soff.es/resume/index.md

 #### Freelancer (2009–2010) — Dallas, TX

-Lead development on several client iOS and Ruby on Rails applications.
+Led development on several client iOS and Ruby on Rails applications.

 #### Digerati Polymath (2007–2009) @ [Life.Church](https://life.church) — Edmond, OK

 Worked on Bible app for iPhone launching day one of the App Store.
-Worked on team to create backing web platform now with over 400 million users world wide.
+Worked on team to create backing web platform now with over 615 million users world wide.

 #### Co-founder (2007–2009) @ Trimonix

 Created and distributed macOS applications for working with video in live applications.
 Acquired 2009.

-### Experience

-Started working with iOS day one and released an app the first day of the App Store.
-Released several Swift, Ruby, and Objective-C open source & contributed to several others.
-Expertise in custom UI, text, graphics, image processing, and networking.
+---

 Feel free to email me at [sam@soff.es](mailto:sam@soff.es) or read more [about me](/about). 👋

 I also have a [scuba diving resume](/resume/scuba) 🤿

+<span class="gray">Last updated 11/14/2023</gray>